 Getting the Best Start with Breastfeeding

-Right after delivery when mom and baby are stable, babies should be placed in skin-to-skin contact with their mother for at least an hour.
-What this means is that an unclothed baby should be placed on mom’s bare chest.
-This helps trigger a baby’s natural instinct to breastfeed.
+Right after delivery when you and your baby are stable, your baby should be placed in skin-to-skin contact with you for at least an hour.
+What this means is that an unclothed baby should be placed on your bare chest.
+This helps trigger a baby's natural instinct to breastfeed.

 The World Health Organization (WHO) recommends that mothers initiate breastfeeding within one hour of birth.
 Because the baby is already on the mother's chest, the baby can easily have his or her first feed.